Commission Directive 2010/67/EU

 3. in the section on E 426 Soybean Hemicellulose:

-(a) the entries on "Definition" and "Description" are replaced by the following:
+(a) the entries on "Definition" and "De

 "Definition | Soybean Hemicellulose is a refined water-soluble polysaccharide obtained from natural strain soybean fibre by hot water extraction.
 No organic precipitant shall be used other than ethanol |